Moving to Germany: Expat Registration Guide

 - Valid passport or EU/EEA national ID card

-- Completed Anmeldeformular (registration form - available online or at the office)
+- Completed Anmeldeformular (registration form, available online or at the office)

-- Wohnungsgeberbestatigung (landlord confirmation form - legally required since 2015)
+- Wohnungsgeberbestatigung (landlord confirmation form, legally required since 2015)

-- Rental contract (Mietvertrag) - bring as supporting evidence
+- Rental contract (Mietvertrag)

 Any Burgeramt in your city.
 Berlin: any district Burgeramt.
 Munich: KVR (Kreisverwaltungsreferat).
 Hamburg: Kundenzentrum.